ProDataMan/Course-Outlines/Agile Planning Fundamentals/Agile Planning Fundamentals Slides.md

 - Prioritizing tasks and embracing flexibility.

 ::: notes
-Instructor Notes:
-- Exercise involves planning an Agile project using iterative and incremental approaches.
-- Participants practice breaking down projects, prioritizing tasks, and adapting.
+Apply what you've learned by participating in an interactive exercise.
+Work through a scenario that involves planning an Agile project using the iterative and incremental approach.
+This exercise will provide you with hands-on experience in breaking down projects, prioritizing tasks, and embracing flexibility.

+By the end of this exercise, you will have a solid grasp of the benefits, implementation strategies, and real-world applications of iterative and incremental planning within Agile project management.
+This knowledge will equip you with valuable insights to drive successful project outcomes through adaptability and the delivery of incremental value.
 :::

 # Section 2: Creating a Release Plan